Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC

 The PHENIX collaboration experimental data of heavy quarkonium production in pp collisions at $\sqrt{s}$ = 200 GeV at RHIC can be explained by using NRQCD color octet mechanism \cite{nayakcooper,kniehl}.
 Similarly the ALICE collaboration experimental data of heavy quarkonium production in pp collisions at $\sqrt{s}$ = 2.76 TeV at LHC can be explained by using NRQCD color octet mechanism \cite{nrqcdalice}.
-Hence in order to compare the heavy quarkonium production data in Au-Au collisions with pp collisions at $\sqrt{s}$ = 200 GeV at RHIC and in Pb-Pb collisions with pp collisions at $\sqrt{s}$ = 2.76 TeV at LHC it may be necessary to study heavy quarkonium production in NRQCD color octet mechanism in heavy-ion collisions at RHIC and LHC.
-As explained above, since the two nuclei at RHIC and LHC collide almost at speed of light the quark-gluon plasma at RHIC and LHC may be in non-equilibrium.
-Hence it is necessary to study heavy quarkonium production in NRQCD color octet mechanism in non-equilibrium QCD at RHIC and LHC.
+Hence in order to compare the heavy quarkonium production data in Au-Au collisions with pp collisions at $\sqrt{s}$ = 200 GeV at RHIC and in Pb-Pb collisions with pp collisions at $\sqrt{s}$ = 2.76 TeV at LHC it may be necessary to study heavy quarkonium production in NRQCD color octet mechanism in high energy heavy-ion collisions.
+As explained above, since the two nuclei at RHIC and LHC collide almost at speed of light the quark-gluon plasma may be in non-equilibrium.
+Hence it is necessary to study heavy quarkonium production in NRQCD color octet mechanism in non-equilibrium QCD.